DarkRai087/AirconCare-assignment/readme.md

 A full-stack web application I built for managing air-conditioning maintenance contracts using a Finite State Machine (FSM) approach to enforce strict contract lifecycle transitions.

-## 📋 Assignment Overview

-This project was completed as a full-stack developer assignment with the following requirements:
-- **Time Allocated**: 8-12 hours across 2 days
-- **Focus**: Build a contract management system with FSM-based workflow
-- **Challenge**: Implement role-based access with strict state transitions

-## 🏢 Business Context

-AirconCare is an air-conditioning maintenance company that offers Annual Maintenance Contracts (AMCs) to residential and commercial clients.
-I developed this platform to manage these contracts and track their complete lifecycle—from initial quote requests to contract completion.

 ## 🛠 Tech Stack Implemented

 - **Frontend**: Next.js (App Router), Tailwind CSS, React Hook Form